NoroffFEU/development-platforms/LiteSpeed-case-study.md

 LiteSpeed Web Server is compatible with Apache Web Server and it's features such as mod_rewrite, mod_security and .htaccess.
 LiteSpeed can also load the Apache configuration files, and doing so can work as a direct replacement for Apache.
 LiteSpeed is faster than Apache when serving PHP contents.
+LiteSpeed was created to be used as an easy-to-use drop-in replacement for Apache.
+Though it does not support Windows, in copntrary to Apache.
+Therefore it is eliminated as a candidate for several companies, and so Apache is a better option still.

 ## Getting Started

+### Installing LiteSpeed
-[How to install LiteSpeed](https://www.litespeedtech.com/products/litespeed-web-server/release-log)
+[How to install LiteSpeed](https://www.litespeedtech.com/products/litespeed-web-server/release-log) It is recommended to install Litespeed Web Server via litespeed.sh